tsubotan1985/deep-research-web-ui-jp/README.md

 - 📄 **Export as PDF**: Export the final research report as Markdown / PDF
 - 🤖 **Supports more models**: Uses plain prompts instead of newer, less widely supported features like Structured Outputs.
 This ensures to work with more providers that haven't caught up with the latest OpenAI capabilities.
 - 🐳 **Docker support**: Deploy in your environment in one-line command
+- 🔧 **Server Mode**: Deploy with environment variables, no need for users to configure API keys

 Currently available providers: